The Ultimate Australian Waterfall Bucket List

 Mitchell Falls, WA

-If Mitchell Falls were to have its own tagline, it’d be Mitchell Falls, the outback’s oasis.
+Mitchell Falls is the outback’s oasis.
 Found in the remote Kimberley Region of Western Australia, this four-tiered waterfall is epic.
 It’s breathtakingly huge and difficult to capture on camera, unless you do a scenic flight.
 At the risk of sounding cliché, it really must be seen to be believed.

 6 / 10